MrAnchorman/funircbot/README.md

 # funircbot
 Just an IRC Bot for testing and joking and learning better python

-At the moment, just add a config.py with the following content: nick = ''<br>
+At the moment, just add a config.py with the following content:<br>
+nick = ''<br>
 password = ''<br>
 channel = ''<br>